Nooul/spring-boot-rest-api-helpers/README.md

 ```
 spring-boot-rest-api-helpers.use-snake-case = false
 ```
-- for each of the admin-on-rest resources create a class `XYZ` that is annotated with `@Entity`
+- for each of the Rest API resources create a class `XYZ` that is annotated with `@Entity`
-- for each of the admin-on-rest resources create an interface `XYZRepository` that extends `BaseRepository<XYZ>`
+- for each of the Rest API resources create an interface `XYZRepository` that extends `BaseRepository<XYZ,KeyType>`
-- for each of the admin-on-rest resources create a class `XYZController` annotated with `@RestController` that extends `BaseController`
+- for each of the Rest API resources create a class `XYZController` annotated with `@RestController`

+for more examples see/run the integration tests

+## Previous Versions

+This repo used to be called `react-admin-java-rest` and it was used to provide the needed building blocks for building a real backend API like that can give responses to the above requests in conjuction with react-admin/admin-on-rest (used here together: https://github.com/zifnab87/admin-on-rest-demo-java-rest).
+Since the time of their first incarnation, it seemed obvious that those API helpers were useful outside of the react-admin REST API realm, so the name `spring-boot-rest-api-helpers` was given.

 ## Fully working example (outdated)